martinr9315/wishlist-project/README.md

-#Wishlist
+# Wishlist
 CS35L Spring 2021

 Roxane Martin, Julian Camacho, Seng Chow Choy, Justin Hogarth, Justin Hee

-Wishlist aims to simplify gift-giving by creating a space where
+Wishlist aims to simplify gift-giving by creating a space where users can easily display gifts they'd want, as well as coordinate with others to buy items on another user's list.

 #How to run the app locally
 1. Clone the repository using: